publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXCV/m__us_usc_t16_s460kk.md

         (2)

-         By January 1, 1980, the Secretary shall submit, in writing, to the committees referred to in subsection (c) of this section and to the Committees on Appropriations of the United States Congress a detailed plan which shall indicate—
+         By January 1, 1980, the Secretary shall submit, in writing, to the committees referred to in subsection (c) and to the Committees on Appropriations of the United States Congress a detailed plan which shall indicate—

             (A) the lands and areas identified in paragraph (1),